ThinkDataEd/curriculum/docs/unit4/lesson8.md

     • How can I find out the height of the person whose arm span measures 68 inches? <span style="color:grey">***Answer: Find 68 on the x-axis.
 Then find the data point located at 68.
 Place finger on the data point and track its location on the y-axis.
 The height is also 68 inches.***</span>

-6. Using Talk Moves, conduct a class discussion of the questions in step 5.
+6. Using *Talk Moves*, conduct a class discussion of the questions in step 5 above.

 7. Remind students that we’ve learned that the mean is the best way of predicting heights.
 The mean heights of these people is 64 inches.